Azure/azure-openapi-validator/README.md

 - If you want to submit a new rule request or bug, please file an [issue](https://github.com/Azure/azure-sdk-tools).
 Prefix the title with `[LintDiff]`.

-- If you want to submit changes tot his repository, including contributing new linter rules, check out [CONTRIBUTING.md](./CONTRIBUTING.md).
+- If you want to submit changes to this repository, including contributing new linter rules, check out [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Building, testing, running locally